Deploy a Windows Server container on an Azure Kubernetes Service (AKS) cluster using Azure CLI

 When the application runs, a Kubernetes service exposes the application front end to the internet.
 This process can take a few minutes to complete.
 Occasionally, the service can take longer than a few minutes to provision.
 Allow up to 10 minutes for provisioning.

 1. Check the status of the deployed pods using the kubectl get pods command.
-Make all pods are Running before proceeding.
+Make sure all pods are Running before proceeding.

 kubectl get pods